-- Encourage 100% attendance and punctuality all day, every day - Contact us and keep us informed - Attend parents' evenings and keep up-to-date with your child's progress - Provide a suitable learning environment at home - Celebrate in your child's success and reinforce our high expectations - Encourage your child to take part in extra-curricular and enrichment activities - Encourage your child to read for pleasure - Talk to your child about their learning and broaden their learning experiences - Ensure you child is ready to learn
+- Encourage 100% attendance and punctuality all day, every day. - Contact us and keep us informed. - Attend parents' evenings and keep up-to-date with your child's progress. - Provide a suitable learning environment at home. - Celebrate in your child's success and reinforce our high expectations. - Encourage your child to take part in enrichment activities. - Encourage your child to read for pleasure. - Talk to your child about their learning and broaden their learning experiences. - Ensure you child is ready to learn.